Siddharth-Tambat/IPO_Alert/README.md

 ### Cloud Hosting (Free or Paid):

-1. Deploy the script on a cloud platform (e.g., AWS, Google Cloud, Azure).
+1. Deploy the script on a cloud platform (e.g., AWS - Lambda with Amazon EventBridge, GCP - Cloud Function with CLoud Scheduler, Azure - Azure Functions with Timer Trigger).
 2. Set up a cron job to run the script at desired intervals.

 ### Free Alternative: [PythonAnywhere](https://www.pythonanywhere.com/):